 Learn about incarceration and the penal system, parole and probation, policing, criminal investigation, the causes and consequences of crime, the court system, criminal procedure and much more.
 The Bachelor of Science in criminal justice degree requires a total of 124 semester hours of study.

 In addition to the university’s core requirements, criminal justice majors must complete 45 hours specifically in criminal justice courses.
-This includes foundational courses such as Introduction to Criminal Justice, Critical Issues in Crime and Justice, Criminology, and Research Methods in Criminal Justice, plus advanced courses in theory and on each subcomponent of the criminal justice system – policing, law, court practices and corrections.
-And you’ll get hands-on experience in a required criminal justice internship.
+This includes foundational courses such as Introduction to Criminal Justice, Critical Issues in Crime and Justice, Criminological Theory, and Research Design, plus advanced courses in theory and on each subcomponent of the criminal justice system – policing, law, court practices and corrections.
+You’ll also get hands-on experience in a required criminal justice internship.

 - CRJU 20123: Career Planning, Ethics and Professional Development